This post may contain affiliate links. Please read my disclosure policy.

 - Place the berries in a large mixing bowl.
 In a small bowl or measuring cup, whisk together the cornstarch and sugar and pour over the berries.
 Add the lemon juice and toss to combine.

-- Divide the dough in half.
-On a lightly floured, clean work surface, roll each half into a 10-inch round.
+- On a lightly floured, clean work surface, roll each disk into a 10-inch round.
 Transfer the disc to a parchment lined baking sheet.
 Repeat with the remaining dough.
 Mound half the berry mixture in the center of a dough round leaving a 2-inch border.
 Fold the edges of the dough up, overlapping as needed, covering part of the fruit.
 Scatter half the diced butter on top of the fruit.
+Refrigerate the assembled crostatas for 30 minutes.

 - Brush the dough edges with a lightly beaten egg and sprinkle with coarse sugar.
 Bake the crostatas until crust is golden brown and the fruit is bubbling, about 45–50 minutes.
 Let cool before serving.

-- Do not make the dough rounds any larger than 10 to 11 inches.
+- Do not make the dough rounds any larger than 10 inches in diameter.
 The dough will be too thin and not hold together well.

 - Pastry dough recipe adapted from a recipe by Nigel Slater